If you don’t know anything about Taiwan, this is where you should start: some basic facts that does not involve the complicated political situation.

-Taiwan 臺灣 or 台灣 is an island at the west of the Pacific Ocean, by the southeastern coast of China, north of the Philippines, and southwest of Japan.
-The actual territory currently controlled by government of Taiwan also includes the Penghu islands 澎湖群島 in the Taiwan Strait, the islands of Kinmen (Quemoy) 金門 and Matsu 馬祖 along the coast of southeast China, and some small islands in the South China Sea.
-Its area is about 35980 sq km, almost about the same size area-wise as the Netherlands, a little bigger than the American state of Maine and a little smaller than Kentucky.
+Taiwan 臺灣 (or 台灣) is an island in East Asia, neighboring China to the west, the Philippines to the south, and Japan to the northeast.
+The actual territory currently controlled by government of Taiwan also includes the Penghu islands 澎湖群島 in the Taiwan Strait, the islands of Kinmen (Quemoy) 金門 and Matsu 馬祖 along the coast of southeast China, and islands and islets in the South China Sea and the Pacific Ocean.
+Its area is about 35980 sq km, intermediate size-wise between the Netherlands and Belgium and between the American states of Maine and Kentucky.
 It takes about 5.5 hours to drive from the northern to southern tip of the island on highway (~473 km/294 mi).

 Okay, so what are the people like?

 Taiwan is home to more than 23.5 million people.
-By population size, Taiwan would be the 52nd largest country in the world (just a bit fewer people than Australia).
-The population is generally classified into five groups: the indigenous peoples 原住民族, the Hoklos 閩南人, the Hakkas 客家人, Mainlanders 外省人, and newer immigrants 新住民.
+By population size, Taiwan would be the 52nd largest country in the world (behind Australia).
+The population is generally classified into five groups: the indigenous peoples 原住民族, the Hoklos 閩南人, the Hakkas 客家人, mainlanders 外省人, and newer immigrants 新住民.